openalea-incubator/adel/doc/user/manual.rst

     of the final number of main stem leaves,
   * *TT_bolting*, the thermal time at which the bolting starts,
   * *TT_flowering*, the thermal time of the flowering,
-  * *final_axes_number*, the final number of axes which have an ear, per square meter,
+  * *final_axes_density*, the final number of axes which have an ear, per square meter,
   * *GL_number*, the thermal times of GL measurements and corresponding values of green leaves number,
   * *delais_TT_stop_del_axis*, the thermal time between an axis stop growing and its disappearance,
   * and *TT_col_break*, the thermal time when the rate of progress Haun Stage vs thermal time is changing.